Abdul-Mujeeb-Khan/Project-Web-Design-Agency/README.md

 - Next, is setting up Typography, the fonts to be used in this project.
 Decided to use the font style Inter which was imported from [fonts.google.com](http://fonts.google.com) through the DNS service, not importing locally.
 - Made the Website using Mobile First Approach.
 Then applying media queries for the desktop style into different component so as to make further changes easy.
 - Made the stylesheet such that the structure and skin of each component is implemented separately such as the badge’s structure and its skin i.e. color is defined separately.
+- Used Image sprites to reduce number of HTTP requests sent to server for better and enhanced performance.
+- Buttons were also designed using BEM and hovering and other states were implemented.

 ## **HTML Structure:**